Frequently asked questions

 How much does LUFC cost for each session?

 Each session costs $175.
-Financial aide is available to those that qualify, please contact the board for more details. board@lakewoodunitedfc.org
+Financial aid is available to those who qualify.
+Please contact the board for more details. board@lakewoodunitedfc.org

-Players are encouraged to play in both Fall and Spring sessions each year to help them grow as a player and also as a team.
-However, LUFC understands that kids may want to play other sports and family life can be busy.
-Many current players do only play 1 session each year.
+Players are encouraged to play in both Fall and Spring sessions each year to help them grow as players and also as a team.
+However, LUFC understands that kids may want to play other sports, and family life can be busy.
+Many current players only play 1 session each year.

 Who coaches the individual teams?

-Coaches are typically experienced and knowledgeable parent(s) of players on the team who are interested in fostering the growth and development of each player and the team as a whole.
+Coaches are typically experienced and knowledgeable parents of players on the team who are interested in fostering the growth and development of each player and the team as a whole.
 If you are interested in helping coach your child’s team, please reach out to the LUFC board.
-There is currently only 1 team in the entire LUFC program who is coached by a non-parent coach.

-Games are typically played on Sundays but can be scheduled any day of the week except Saturdays.
-Games played on Sundays can be played at anytime during day light hours and games on weekdays are typically played no earlier than 5pm and are based on available daylight depending on time of year.
+Games are typically played on Sundays, but can be scheduled any day of the week except Saturdays.
+Games played on Sundays can be played at anytime during daylight hours, and games on weekdays are typically played no earlier than 5 pm and are based on available daylight, depending on the time of year.

 Games are played at both home and away sites.
-For home games in Lakewood, games are played at either Lakewood High School, Garfield Middle School, Madison Park, or Cove Park depending on player age.
-Away games are played at at the opposing team’s fields are based on what community your team is playing for that game.
-Away games are usually no farther than 30-40min away.
+For home games in Lakewood, games are played at either Lakewood High School, Garfield Middle School, Madison Park, or Cove Park, depending on player age.
+Away games are played at the opposing team’s fields, which are based on the community your team is playing for that game.
+Away games are usually no farther than 30-40 minutes, but can be about an hour at the older ages.

 How often are practices and where are they located?

-Practices are held during the week Monday - Thursday at multiple sites in Lakewood.
-At the start of each season, a practice schedule will be developed by LUFC for each team.
-Teams practices twice per week for 1.5 hours with their team/age group.
-Practices are usually held at Madison Park, Cove Park, Garfield Middle School, Harding Middle School, and the North Lot at the Lakewood High School (just north of the high school parking lot by the soft ball field).
-LUFC shares these fields with other programs and teams in Lakewood so practice locations can vary season to season and year to year.
+Practices are held Monday - Friday during the week at multiple sites in Lakewood.
+At the start of each season, LUFC will develop a practice schedule for each team.
+Teams practice twice per week for 1.5 hours with their team/age group.
+Practices are usually held at Madison Park, Cove Park, Garfield Middle School, Harding Middle School, and the North Lot at the Lakewood High School (just north of the high school parking lot by the softball field).
+LUFC shares these fields with other programs and teams in Lakewood, so practice locations can vary season to season and year to year.

 How do I contact the LUFC organization if I have any direct questions?

-If you have any direct questions regarding the LUFC program, please feel free to contact the LUFC board members through the contact page on this site or can email them directly at: board@lakewoodunitedfc.org
+If you have any direct questions regarding the LUFC program, please feel free to contact the LUFC board members through the contact page on this site, or email them directly at: board@lakewoodunitedfc.org

 Who is on the LUFC board?

-The LUFC board is currently made up of 12 volunteer based individuals who are interested in helping grow the LUFC program and ensuring the day to day operations are managed.
+The LUFC board is currently composed of 12 volunteers interested in helping grow the LUFC program and ensuring day-to-day operations are managed.
 Please see the Contact page on this site for a list of each LUFC Board member.

 how do I know if practices or games are canceled?

-Practices and game cancellations are usually due to weather related issues.
+Practices and games are usually canceled due to weather-related issues.
 Practices and games that are cancelled in advance are usually due to poor field conditions.
-For home games/practices, the Lakewood Rec Department makes the determination for field closures.
+For home games/practices, the Lakewood Rec Department determines field closures.
 That information is communicated through an automated phone message at:

 (216) 529 - 4117